Facts and Figures

 - In addition to an M.D. degree, the School of Medicine offers fully accredited master's degree programs in health informatics, public health and clinical research, and an M.D.-Ph.D. program for physician-scientists.

-- UC Davis operates the only level 1 trauma centers for both adult and pediatric emergencies in inland Northern California.
+- UC Davis operates the only level 1 trauma center for both adult and pediatric emergencies in inland Northern California.

-- All 18 UC Davis Medical Group primary care clinics were recognized by the National Committee for Quality Assurance in 2014 as Patient-Centered Medical Homes, a designation that rewards primary care providers for quality, efficiency and innovation.
+- All UC Davis Medical Group primary care clinics are recognized by the National Committee for Quality Assurance as Patient-Centered Medical Homes, a designation that rewards primary care providers for quality, efficiency and innovation.

-- UC Davis Comprehensive Cancer Center, through its National Center for Reducing Asian Health Disparities, has vaccinated more than 1,000 Asian Americans against hepatitis B to reduce liver cancer risk.
+- UC Davis Comprehensive Cancer Center, through the National Center for Reducing Asian American Cancer Health Disparities, has vaccinated more than 1,000 Asian Americans against hepatitis B to reduce liver cancer risk.

 Hospital, patient statistics